 Justin has been consistently ranked in the Legal 500 and Chambers & Partners Guide as a leading London barrister for Property and Real Estate Litigation (Band 1), Professional Negligence (Band 2) and Media and Entertainment (Band 2).
 Recent editions of Legal 500 remark on him handling “some of the most complex cases,” having “an unparalleled eye for detail”, and being “very good at getting to the heart of the issues and plotting a course through particularly thorny matters”.
 His advocacy is recommended as “excellent … points are succinct and compelling.”
 He is recommended as “a formidable trial barrister”, “devastatingly effective”, and “very charming.”

-In 1999, Justin was the recipient of the prestigious Prince of Wales Scholarship from Gray’s Inn.
-In 2005, he was elected Chairman of the Young Barristers’ Committee of the General Council of the Bar.
-He is an accomplished pianist and has strong connections to both London and the North of England
+In 1998 and 1999, Justin was the recipient of the prestigious David Karmel and Prince of Wales Scholarships from Gray’s Inn.
+He is an accomplished classical pianist with strong connections to both London and the North of England.

 Landlord and Tenant

 Justin’s work in landlord and tenant involves disputes concerning forfeiture, interim and terminal dilapidations, break notices, lease renewals, rent reviews, breaches and the enforceability of leasehold covenants, service charges and all other types of landlord and tenant issues.

 Among many other cases, Justin has acted in disputes concerning: